isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 # Chapter 3 - Create an Azure Function for Reading Text from a Prescription Image

 ## Objective
 The business objective here is to read text from a prescription image.
 We'll use an Azure Function to do this.
 (It's a simple function, but the C# code is provided for you so no coding experience is required.)
 The code in Azure Function uses Azure AI Platform capabilies available as part of our Compute Vision Cognitive Service.
-At the end of chapter you will be able use the AI Capabilities to read text from and image.
+At the end of chapter, you will be able use the AI Capabilities to read text from and image.

 ## Azure Concepts/Terms
 * Azure Functions - Azure Functions is a solution for easily running small pieces of code, or "functions," in the cloud.
 It's server-less so you can write just the code you need for the problem at hand without worrying about a whole application or the infrastructure to run it.

 * Azure Cognitive Services -  are a set of services which bring AI within reach of every developer—without requiring machine-learning expertise.
 All it takes is an API call to embed the ability to see, hear, speak, search, understand, and accelerate decision-making into your apps.